 Treatment may be talk therapy or antidepressants.

 Talk therapy is the main treatment for depression in children.
 The child may talk to the counselor alone or with a small group of other children.
 Talk therapy may include play therapy for younger children.
 Therapy will help the child cope with feelings of depression and understand their cancer and treatment.

-Antidepressants may be given to children with major depression and anxiety.
+Antidepressants may be given to children with major depression or anxiety.
 In some children, teenagers, and young adults, antidepressants may make depression worse or cause thoughts of suicide.
-The Food and Drug Administration has warned that patients younger than age 25 who are taking antidepressants should be watched closely for signs that the depression is getting worse and for suicidal thinking or behavior.
+The Food and Drug Administration has warned that people younger than age 25 who are taking antidepressants should be watched closely for signs that the depression is getting worse and for suicidal thinking or behavior.

 About This PDQ Summary